-We can now interpret an increase in $\alpha$ as technological progress that leads to more demand for women in the labor market, for example due to a shift towards occupations that require less physical strength.
+We can now interpret an increase in $\alpha$ as technological progress that leads to more demand for women in the labor market, for example, due to a shift toward occupations that require less physical strength.
 How does the economy change if $\alpha$ increases, and how are men's incentives for sharing power with women affected?

-&lt;sup>42Less than ten percent of the white female workforce in the United States in 1890 was married (Goldin 1990, Table 2.4).
+42. Less than 10% of the white female workforce in the United States in 1890 was married (Goldin 1990, Table 2.4).

-&lt;sup>43In addition, during the late nineteenth century many new restrictions on women's employment were introduced, such as legislation regulating hours, wages, and work conditions for women.
+43. In addition, during the late nineteenth century many new restrictions on women's employment were introduced, such as legislation regulating hours, wages, and work conditions for women.
 Such changes lead to a decrease, rather than an increase, in female labor market opportunities (Goldin 1990).

 With the appropriate change in variables, it can be shown that the value functions and decision rules in the market-production model are unchanged from the home-production model.
 We can therefore rely on our previous results.
 First, a higher $\alpha$ leads to a lower education gap between men and women.
 The relative human capital of women and relative female wages per unit of time therefore increase with $\alpha$ .
-The higher opportunity cost of time leads women to spend less time in child-bearing and more time working.
+The higher opportunity cost of time leads women to spend less time in childbearing and more time in working.
 As a consequence, fertility is decreasing in $\alpha$ .
 In sum, according to many variables that are conventionally used to measure the status of women (relative education, relative wages, fertility), an increase in $\alpha$ improves the status of women.
 We summarize these results in the next proposition.

-Proposition 8 Consider two economies, L and H, with different $\alpha$ : $\alpha_H > \alpha_L$ .
-Then, equilibrium quantities compare as follows:
+Proposition 8.
+Consider two economies, L and H, with different $\alpha$ : $\alpha_H > \alpha_L$ .
+Then equilibrium quantities compare as follows:

-- 1. Female and male education: $e_f^H > e_f^L$ and $e_m^H < e_m^L$ ; average education $\frac{1}{2}[e_f + e_m]$ is identical. - 2.
-Women's labor supply: $t_f^H > t_f^L$ . - 3.
-Gender wage ratio (per unit of time): $\frac{w_f^H H_f^H}{w_m^H H_m^H} > \frac{w_f^L H_f^L}{w_m^L H_m^L}$ . - 4.
-Fertility: $n_H < n_L$ .
+- 1. Female and male education: $e_f^H > e_f^L$ and $e_m^H < e_m^L$ ; average education $\frac{1}{2}[e_f+e_m]$ is identical.
+2. Women's labor supply: $t_f^H>t_f^L$ . - 3.
+Gender wage ratio (per unit of time): $w_f^H H_f^H / w_m^H H_m^H >$ $w_f^L H_f^L / w_m^L H_m^L.$ 4.
+Fertility: $n_H < n_L.$

 Does the increased economic status also lead to more rights for women?
 In the context of our model the answer to this question is no. That is, even though women work more and have fewer children, the incentives for men to involve women in the family decision-making process are unchanged.
-The reason is that
+44 The reason is that a shift in $\alpha$ changes the relative education of girls and boys, but it has no effect on average education per child.
+With no increase in desired average education, neither the time-inconsistency problem nor the marriage market externality gets any worse as $\alpha$ increases.
+Thus, incentives for men to vote for empowerment remain unchanged.
+This result is summarized in the next proposition.

-&lt;sup>44It is sometimes argued that education improves women's marital bargaining position (see for example Chiappori, Iyigun, and Weiss 2009).
+44. It is sometimes argued that education improves women's marital bargain-44.
+It is sometimes argued that education improves women's marital bargaining position (see, for example, Chiappori, Iyigun, and Weiss [2009]).
 Through this channel, better labor market opportunities may have indeed improved the bargaining position of women.
-Such feedback loops are not considered in our model, mainly because the object of analysis are legal changes regarding the position of married women, not improvements in bargaining power more generally.
+Such feedback loops are not considered in our model, mainly because the object of analysis is legal changes regarding the position of married women, not improvements in bargaining power more generally.